Security-Onion-Solutions/securityonion-docs/networkminer.rst

 Usage
 -----
-NetworkMiner is a part of our :ref:`analyst-vm` installation.
+NetworkMiner is a part of our :ref:`analyst-vm` installation. ``so-analyst-install`` automatically registers NetworkMiner as a pcap handler, so if you download a pcap file from :ref:`pcap`, you can simply click on it to open in NetworkMiner.

 Screenshot
 ----------